chrishengler/twaddle/docs/patterns.md

 The `save` function is a [block function](block_functions.md), and the saved pattern consists of the entirety of the next block to be opened.

+A pattern is loaded with the `load` function, which takes one mandatory and one optional argument:

+`[load:<name>;<fallback>]`

+`name` is the name of the pattern to load

+`fallback` is a fallback which will be run if the pattern being loaded does not exist.
+Attempting to load a pattern which has not been saved results in an error unless a `fallback` option is defined.

 ## Edge-Cases and Restrictions

 In principle patterns can contain, and be saved and loaded within, any